Tools and Utilities to Use for Troubleshooting

 BizTalk Server logs information, warnings, and errors to the Event Log of the BizTalk Server based computer.
 When troubleshooting problems in a BizTalk Server component or dependency, the Event logs should be the first place to look for information to help diagnose the problem.
-For more information about Event Viewer see the Windows documentation.

 Use the Network Monitor utility to capture network traffic between BizTalk Server and remote clients or servers.
 Captured network traffic can then be analyzed to diagnose network related problems.

 Network Monitor functionality is provided for Windows XP through the use of the NETCAP.exe utility that is installed with the Windows Support Tools available on the Windows XP CD.
 For more information about the NETCAP.exe utility see Description of the Network Monitor Capture Utility.

 For information about how to capture network traffic with Network Monitor see How to capture network traffic with Network Monitor.

 Use Fiddler to record all HTTP traffic between BizTalk Server and remote clients or servers.
 Fiddler is compatible with Visual Studio Team Edition for Testers and allows you to save recordings as Web test files that can be added to Visual Studio Team Edition for Testers projects.

 The disadvantages of Fiddler are that it does not currently support SSL, it does not automatically track hidden fields, such as ViewState, and it does not filter out dependent requests.